Closing the opportunity divide for young adults

 Pluralsight One granted $1.25 million to support our partners and bolster regional COVID-19 emergency responses in the communities where we live and work, including:

-$300,000 cash grant to Malala Fund over two years to support the work of five Champions across Afghanistan, India, Nigeria and Pakistan, who are developing and implementing tech-enabled solutions to girls’ education
+- $300,000 cash grant to Malala Fund over two years to support the work of several Champions, who are developing and implementing tech-enabled solutions to girls’ education

 2019-2021 strategic priorities